wangzhou/uadk/docs/wd_design.md

 mode.
 Then user application could merge all these data pieces into a complete buffer.

 Vendor driver could merge and copy all these pieces into output buffer that provided by application.

-If user application wants to suggest opening devices, it could make use of *affinity_name_list* parameter.
-Each bit represents one hardware accelerator.
-Bit 0 means the first device that is registered in UACCE subsystem.

 ## Libwd Helper Functions

-Hardware accelerator communicates with CPU by shared memory.
+Hardware accelerator communicates with CPU by MMIO and channels.
 Libwd helper functions provide the interface that vendor driver could access memory from WarpDrive.